georgexyz19/georgexyz.com/content/posts/copy-ssh-keys.md

 >    3. Run ssh-add, on the new machine done.

-I copy the two SSH keys files to a flash drive that is formatted as ntfs format.
+I copy the two SSH keys files vie a flash drive that is formatted as ntfs format.
 The key files are having new permission `777`.
 The `ssh-add` command will show an error for that.
 I have to use `chmod 500` command to change file permissions.
 Also the `ssh-add` will ask a passphrase which is entered when you create the keys.
+It seems to be a safety feature to prevent someone stealing the two key files.